-

 St Mary’s Priory Church

-Choir, Abergavenny, Monmouthshire, South Wales
+Choir, Abergavenny, Monmouthshire, South Wales We are

 the church choir of St Mary's Priory Church, Abergavenny, (the